-Scoping is the first step in the screening exercise intended to gather evidence and relevant data to inform the screening.
-This may take many forms, quantitative, qualitative or both and should help indicate whether or not there are likely equality and/or good relations impacts associated with a policy.
-The absence of evidence does not indicate that there is no likely impact and you must make arrangements to obtain any relevant information.
+Scoping is the first step in the screening exercise is to gather evidence and relevant data to inform the screening.

+Evidence to help inform the screening process may take many forms.
+This may be either quantitative or qualitative or both and should help indicate whether or not there are likely equality and/or good relations impacts associated with a policy.

+The absence of evidence does not indicate that there is no likely impact.
+You should make arrangements to obtain relevant information.